MaxDiff scores

 Introduction

 After collecting responses to your MaxDiff exercise, MaxDiff scores (importance scores) are estimated using Hierarchical Bayesian (HB) utility estimation.
-MaxDiff scores are highly insightful as they provide both a ranked ordered list of items and illustrate the relative importance or preference of items.
+These scores provide powerful insights by ranking items and revealing their relative importance or preference.

 Interpreting scores

-MaxDiff operates similarly to a "beauty contest" among items.
-As respondents select their preferred and least preferred items in the exercise, we compute preferences for each item in the study.
+MaxDiff functions like a "beauty contest" among items.
+As respondents choose their most and least preferred items, Discover calculates preference scores for each item.

-These scores, available in the Summary tab of the exercise analysis area, are positive, sum to 100, and are ratio-scaled.
-This means that an item with a score of 10 is twice as preferred or important as an item with a score of 5.
+Each item receives a positive, ratio-scaled score that sums to 100.
+This scaling indicates that an item with a score of 10 is twice as preferred or important as one with a score of 5.

 Max Diff Scores Summary Charts in Discover